 7. Do you find writing easy?
 Hard?
 What are the most difficult aspects of writing?
 Writing to me is as easy as talking, and I'm sure I do it at least as often.
 That said, it's still really hard for me to muster the motivation to finish anything I start, which is why I have so abysmally few multi-chapter stories up here (not counting the several I've abandoned at this point).
 I'd have to say that my biggest writing-related difficulty is spending too much time writing, to the point that I forget to socialize and/or perform well academically and/or take care of myself.

 9. Are there any fanfiction trends/clichés that you're sick of?
 I don't read nearly as much as I write, to be perfectly honest, because my standards are way too damn high.
-If haphazard spelling/grammar/punctuation, wildly inconsistent paragraph length (as in enormous blocks of text followed by several single lines—I'm not gonna come after you over a two-sentence difference), inaccurate characterization, underdeveloped OCs/self-inserts, generally contrived or convenient scenarios/plotlines, and/or ridiculous smut-related euphemisms count as trends/clichés, then those are definitely the ones that grind my gears the most.
+If haphazard spelling/grammar/punctuation, badly formatted dialogue, wildly inconsistent paragraph length (as in enormous blocks of text followed by several single lines—I'm not gonna come after you over a three-sentence difference), inaccurate characterization, underdeveloped OCs/self-inserts shoehorned into canon, generally contrived or convenient scenarios/plotlines, and/or ridiculous smut-related euphemisms count as trends/clichés, then those are definitely the ones that grind my gears the most.

 10. Are you guilty of any of these?
 Or have you committed other crimes?
 Oh, you can bet a lot of my earlier stuff is OOC as all hell, hence my reason for putting Another Day at Beacon on hold.
 I've been trying to get better about that, but of course I can't judge my own stuff as well as other people.
 Other than that, I've committed plenty of crimes myself.
 Repetition of certain phrases, too many synonyms for 'said', too many adverbs, and too many semicolons/run-on sentences come to mind.
 But I'm trying to fix them, and I suppose the fact that I can identify issues like those proves I've improved at least a little.